 throughout their ownership period.
 Applicants will not be able to collect their keys if they are unable to

 Fiance/Fiancee are required to produce their

 marriage certificate within 3 months of taking possession of the EC unit.
 If they received the housing

 grant, the marriage certificate must be produced for inspection before taking possession of the

 the application, who are existing owners of HDB/DBSS flat, must relinquish ownership/sell their flats within 6

 months from the date of issuance of Temporary Occupation Permit (TOP).

 Where the Sale and Purchase Agreement has been

-executed, in the event of non-payment or termination, 20% of the purchase price will be forfeited.
-This
+executed, in the event of non-payment or termination, the current forfeiture (w.e.f 9 Dec 2013) is 5% of the

 FAQs on EC Application